 The breeze picked up.
 I could not see the end of the road ahead, or the next runner ahead.
 The sunlight made me squint.
 I tried to lean forward a little and lower my arms.
 I had never run this hard for this long before.
 My watched buzzed: 5:44 for the last mile.
 Slower than I wanted.
 6 seconds slower than the previous.
 I grunted and shortened my stride.

 Each step was one into the unknown.
 The thought occurred to me that I had no idea what I was doing.
 What was it supposed to feel like?
 Just hang on?
 My watch buzzed: 5:46.
 I grunted and lowered my head.
 Wiped sweat out of my left eye.
 Tried to stay on my toes into the wind.
 I tasted my mouth.
 The air was salty.
 Was I too ambitious?
 What if I die with miles to go?
 And the watch said, current pace: 5:51 per mile.
 Shit.
 I knew I had risked a lot earlier in the park.
 The road hugged the beach more tightly.
-The sound of my foot strikes eroded under the crashing waves.
+The sound of my foot strikes eroded under the crashing of the waves.
 What have I done?